Proper Hair Care: Common Habits You Should Avoid

 Bleaching is often necessary for dyeing the hair to a lighter shade.
 While it is an effective way to get the color you want, bleaching makes your hair more susceptible to damage, making it frizzy and dull.
 Other possible issues include split ends, hair fall, and slow hair growth.

 If you must bleach your hair, use a bond multiplier before bleaching to minimize the harmful effects on your hair.
-After bleaching, be sure to hydrate your hair with oils and conditioner; avoid shampooing and heat-styling, and use sun protection on your hair every time you go out.
+After bleaching, be sure to with oils and conditioner; avoid shampooing and heat-styling, and use sun protection on your hair every time you go out.

 3. Combing wet hair